 First impressions are powerful and hard to overcome.
 As a SaaS company, our user onboarding experience gives the first impression of our company long before a user interacts with our team.
-Just like a well-run onboarding meeting, the user onboarding experience should be seamless, effective, inspiring, and make the participants feel that they're investing their time into something valuable.
+Just like a well-run onboarding meeting, the user onboarding experience should be seamless, effective, and inspiring, making the participants feel they're investing their time into something valuable.

-Here at LOU, we provide SaaS companies with the tools to better connect with and educate their users.
-No matter the company's industry or size, we've found that the journey to a truly phenomenal user onboarding experience begins with these 5 steps.
+Here at Lou, we provide SaaS companies with the tools to better connect with and educate their users.
+No matter the company's industry or size, we've found that the journey to a truly phenomenal user onboarding experience begins with these best practices.

 Identify your users' unique onboarding requirements

 Evaluate your various user personas.
 Are they utilizing your platform for different reasons?
 Are they approaching the onboarding process from different points of view due to their industry or job title?

 Before we begin to craft an onboarding experience, we first need a clear idea of who the experience is for and their unique needs.
 If your different user segments may require separate forms of training/assistance, choose one persona to begin with, then repeat this process for the others.

 It has many different names: activation point, magic moment, aha moment, etc. It's all just to ask, what point in your platform does a new user need to reach to 'get it' and come back?
 For new users to 'get it', they need to understand the value your platform is delivering to them.

 Reaching the aha moment is not just about the return on investment of their monthly subscription but also the value they receive in exchange for investing their time.
 The initial onboarding process can be one of the biggest investments of time a customer makes in a platform, and they must experience the value in that first interaction.